vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ### Orchestrate jobs on EMR on EKS using Amazon MWAA

 Let's submit (or orchestrate) jobs to EMR on EKS through Amazon MWAA.
-Go to the MWAA console.
+Go to the [MWAA Web Console](https://us-east-1.console.aws.amazon.com/mwaa/home?region=us-east-1#environments) (Right click -> Open Link in New Tab).
 You will find a new environment starting with name "emr-on-eks-MWAAStack".
 Open the airflow UI.

 You will see two DAGs.
 One for EC2 namespace and one for fargate namespace.